joowy/NittanyMarket/client/README.md

 # Nittany Market Front-end

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and [MUI](https://mui.com/material-ui/).

 ## Run the code

 > **Step #1** - change directory to client